tkellogg/dura/README.md

 $ dura watch
 ```

+Right now you have to `cd` into each repo that you want to watch, one-at-a-time.
+If you have thoughts on how to do this better, share them [here](https://github.com/tkellogg/dura/issues/3).

 Make some changes.
 No need to commit or even stage them.
 Use any Git tool to see the `dura` branches:

 ```